ktomk/pipelines/doc/PIPELINES-HOWTO-DOCKER-CLIENT-BINARY.md

 # How-To Docker Client Binary Packages for Pipelines

-Pipelines ships with some hard-encoded packages for low number different docker client versions including the exact one as the time of writing that is used by Atlassian Bitbucket Cloud Pipelines Plugin.
+Pipelines ships with some hard-encoded packages for a smaller number of different docker client versions including the exact same one at the time of writing that is used by Atlassian Bitbucket Cloud Pipelines Plugin.

 These packages are meta-data information on how to obtain a static binary of the Docker client and allow to use a static Docker client binary in a reproducible manner.

-Static Docker client binaries are useful for pipelines as they can be mounted into nearly any linux container without further installation requirements (next to provide connectivity to the Docker daemon).
+Static Docker client binaries are useful for pipelines as they can be mounted into nearly any Linux container without further installation requirements (next to provide connectivity to the Docker daemon).

-This document is about how-to obtain the static docker client binary and all the meta-data to create such packages as well as how to use it next to existing packages or or for improving pipelines with new package definitions.
+This document is about how-to obtain the static docker client binary and all the meta-data to create such packages as well as how to use it next to existing packages or for improving pipelines with new package definitions.

 Be it a local `.yml` package file, a package that ships with the